KeithWilliamsGMIT/Server-Side-RAD-Project/README.md

 + Spring IDE 3.8.4.RELEASE
 + EGit (Optional)

 To install these go to help in the Eclipse menubar and select Eclipse Marketplace.
 Then search for these in the search bar provided.
-This project also requires a WAMP to be started and an empty database called `sales` to be created.
+This project also requires WAMP to be started and an empty database called `sales` to be created.

 ### Running the application
 To run the application, right click on the poject in the solution explorer and click Run As -> Spring Boot App.
 The application will then be available at [http://localhost:8080/](http://localhost:8080/).
 An account is provided which has a username of "user" and a password of "user".